Frequency of the Factors Leading to Amblyopia in Children

-Objective: The aim of this study was to determine the factors that influence the distribution of amblyopia in children based on their referral pattern, refractive problems, strabismus, and visual deprivation.
+Objective: To determine the factors that influence the distribution of amblyopia in children based on their referral pattern, refractive problems, strabismus, and visual deprivation.

-Methodology: This cross-sectional study was conducted at the Ophthalmology Department, Hayatabad Medical Complex, Peshawar, from January 2023–July 2024 after obtaining approval from the Ethical Committee.
-With the help of the WHO sample size calculator, the sample size obtained was 287 with a 95% confidence level and a 2.5% level of margin of error.
-Children of either gender with unilateral amblyopia, and their age ranged from 5 to 15 years, were included in the study.
-Performa were used to gather data, and the variables were analyzed using SPSS version 22.
+Methodology: This cross-sectional study was conducted at the Ophthalmology Department, Hayatabad Medical Complex, Peshawar. from January 2023 - May 2024 after obtaining approval from the Ethical Committee.
+287 Children of either Gender with unilateral amblyopia and their age ranged from 5-15 years were included in the study.
+Performa were used to gather data and the variables were analyzed using SPSS version 22.

 Results: A total of 287 children were evaluated, revealing a slight male predilection, with 51.9% of the affected individuals being male.
 Refractive errors were identified as the leading causes of amblyopia, with hypermetropia accounting for 36.9% of cases and myopia for 29.6%.
 Other contributing factors included astigmatism 12.5%, strabismus 11.5%, and visual deprivation 9.4%.